This post contains affiliate links.

 There are many natural cleaning products that you can use to clean the toilet.
 Plus, there are many more possible combinations of them.

-However, elbow grease will always be required, and some combinations will be more effective than others depending upon the circumstances.
+However, elbow grease will always be required, and some combinations will be more effective than others depending on the circumstances.

 The key here is not to try one combination and then give up but to try and find the right combination that works for you.